 Advent, the four-week period leading up to Christmas, is a season filled with anticipation.
 The word Advent comes from "ad-venire" in Latin, meaning "to come to."
 The season is a time of preparation for the celebration of Our Lord's birth.
 It is a time to celebrate the way in which the Lord comes into our lives every day.
 And, it is a time to look forward in hope to the second coming of Jesus in his glory.
 Advent begins with First Vespers (Evening Prayer 1) on the Sunday closest to November 30, this year on December 3.

-Advent is often celebrated with the lighting of an Advent wreath, comprised of one pink and three purple candles.
-Candles are lit progressively each week, with the pink candle being lit on the Third Sunday of Advent.
+Advent is often celebrated with the lighting of an Advent wreath, comprised of one rose and three purple candles.
+Candles are lit progressively each week, with the rose candle lit on the third Sunday.

 We long for your coming, Lord Jesus.
 Our hearts are empty until you fill them with your presence.
 As we prepare to celebrate the feast of your historical coming, fill us with your Spirit so that we may be prepared for your Second Coming, when we will enjoy your presence forever.
 Amen

 Saints and Feasts of the Season